Melissa K. Norris

 After undergoing an endoscope and biopsies on my esophagus and upper stomach six years ago (amen they came back cancer free) I took a good hard look at our home and food.

 But, one area I didn't look into quite as deep or as soon was the products we put on our skin.
-Our skin can absorb toxins within seconds of exposure.
+Our skin can absorb toxins at high penetration rates.
+(Source)

 Have you looked at the ingredients in your tooth paste (we use an all natural brand, but you can even make your own), shampoo, laundry soap, deodorant, and lotions?
 There are some nasty things going on in most of the main stream products.

 Lotion bars are a favorite of mine because they use simple natural ingredients and moisture my skin better than regular lotion.
-Score!
-Plus, the double as lip balm.
+(Source) Score!
+Plus, they double as lip balm.

 Resources for hard lotion bar recipe